belaabel289/belaabel289/README.md

 | 12 | 08 | 08 | Ujian Tengah Semester | [Laporan UTS](https://drive.google.com/drive/u/0/folders/1hUMDy-_-HroB1J8dd2xs6D-WIyiH2h6Q?lfhs=2) | [Repo UTS](https://github.com/belaabel289/UTS) |

 ### ☕ Fun Fact
-> Not everyone is born to conquer the world of code —
-> but everyone has their own path to define success.
+<p Not everyone is born to conquer the world of code — but everyone has their own path to define success.
-> I believe **success isn’t always about mastering everything**,
-> sometimes it’s simply about having the courage to try,
-> to keep learning, and to respect how others grow at their own pace.
+> I believe **success isn’t always about mastering everything**, sometimes it’s simply about having the courage to try, to keep learning, and to respect how others grow at their own pace.
-> Because behind every bug lies patience,
-> and behind every mistake is someone who never stopped trying. ✨
+  Because behind every bug lies patience, and behind every mistake is someone who never stopped trying. ✨

 ---

 ### 📊 My GitHub Stats